emvanmetre/emvanmetre.github.io/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
+In the terminal, use the following command:

+`nvm use`

 ### `npm run test`